It’s time for a family vacation! But before the fun, there’s the planning. Of course, planning can be fun too if you take it step-by-step.

 4. Define Your Budget and Prioritize Vacation Value

-5. Ask (and Book With!) a Travel Advisor
+5. Work With a Travel Advisor